Divakar-str/Assest/README.md

 2. Asset Master: Add/Edit/View all assets in the company.
 Provide filters for asset type, search by make/model etc. Each asset should be identifiable by its serial number as well as unique id.

 3. Asset Category Master: This will drive the various hardware types being used.
-Eg Laptop,

-Mobile Phone, Screw Driver, Drill Machine etc.
+Eg Laptop,Mobile Phone, Screw Driver, Drill Machine etc.

 4. Stock View: Bird's eye view of assets in stock (i.e, ready to give to any employee).
 Show totals by branch along with total value in footer.